Sirojiddinov07/DesignPatterns/README.md

 Abstract Product Interface: Declares the interface for a type of product object.
 Concrete Product Classes: Implement the abstract product interface.

+# Builder design pattern

+The Builder design pattern is a creational design pattern used to construct complex objects step by step.
+Instead of creating the object directly using a constructor, the Builder pattern provides a way to construct a complex object by specifying the type and content of the object it is to produce.
+It allows you to create different types and representations of an object using the same construction process.

+## Key Concepts of the Builder Pattern:
+Builder: An abstract interface that defines the methods for creating the parts of a Product object.
+Concrete Builder: A class that implements the Builder interface to construct and assemble parts of the product.
+Director: Constructs an object using the Builder interface.
+The Director class is optional and often used to construct the object in a particular sequence.
+Product: The complex object that is being constructed.